Beer Trouble Shooting

 4. Multiply the result by 100 to get the pour cost percentage:

-0.16 x 100 = 16%
+0.19 x 100 = 19%

-In this example, the pour cost for the beer is 16%, which is within the industry standard of 20% or less.
+In this example, the pour cost for the beer is 19%, which is within the industry standard of 20% or less.

-By calculating the pour cost of their draught beer, bar and restaurant owners can ensure that they are pricing their products correctly and making a profit while still providing a reasonable price for their customers.
+By calculating the pour cost of their draught beer, bar, and restaurant owners can ensure that they are pricing their products correctly and making a profit while still providing a reasonable price for their customers.

 Managing Draught Beer Pour Cost

 Managing draught beer pour cost is an essential aspect of running a successful bar or restaurant.
 Pour cost is the percentage of the sale price of a drink that goes towards the cost of the product.
 For draught beer, the beverage cost percentage or the pour cost can vary depending on the price of the beer, the size of the pour, and other factors.
 In this section, we will discuss how to track pour cost, adjust pricing strategy, and optimize pour size to manage draught beer pour cost-effectively.
+Additionally, a well-structured drink menu is crucial for managing pour costs and attracting customers.

 Tracking Pour Cost